 Asserts a clause as the first one for an object dynamic predicate.
-If the

-dynamic_declarations compiler flag was
+compiler flag set to

-allow when the object was created or compiled).
+allow when the object was created or compiled.

 When the predicate indicator for

 Head is declared in a